Ministry of Environment, Water and Agriculture

-The Ministry of Environment Water and Agriculture (MEWA; وزارة البيئة والمياه والزراعة), is a government ministry in Saudi Arabia responsible for the achievement of sustainability of the environment and natural resources in the Kingdom.
-The ministry also is in charge of developing and applying policies that contribute to achieving water and food security.
-The current Minister is Abdulrahman Al-Fadli who was appointed as the Minister of Agriculture on 15 January 2015 and kept his position after the amending the name of the Ministry to the Ministry of Environment, Water and Agriculture in May 2016.
+The Ministry of Environment, Water and Agriculture (Note: Arabic: وزارة البيئة والمياه والزراعة) is a government ministry in Saudi Arabia responsible for environmental protection, water resource management, agricultural development, and food security.
+The ministry formulates and implements policies to promote the sustainable use of natural resources while supporting the Kingdom's environmental, water, and agricultural sectors.

+The ministry was established as the Ministry of Agriculture in 1953 and was renamed the Ministry of Environment, Water and Agriculture in May 2016 following a government restructuring that consolidated responsibilities for environmental and water affairs.
+Since January 15, 2015, it has been headed by Abdulrahman Al-Fadhli, who retained his position after the ministry's reorganization.

 History

 In 1947, the directorate general for Agriculture was established under the Ministry of Finance, and was assigned the responsibilities of agriculture such as improving lands and irrigation and building dams.
 This entity was later transformed into the Ministry of Agriculture and Water in 1953 and Sultan bin Abdulaziz Al Saud was appointed the Minister of Agriculture in 1953.
 His tenure lasted until 1955.
 In 2002, the water sector was separated from the ministry and became the Ministry of Agriculture.
 However, in 2016, the name of the Ministry of Agriculture was amended again to the Ministry of Environment, Water, and Agriculture.